Vast opportunities for the private sector

 Arup’s design and engineering heritage is now informing our rapidly growing technical, design and management consulting expertise.
 We draw on our breadth of technical and operational expertise to develop a clear understanding of our clients’ needs, giving us the focus and drive to deliver results.

 An example of this is our work with 100 Resilient Cities, where we are helping Chief Resilience Officers of 20 world cities to define comprehensive strategies which ensure resilience becomes a key objective of urban development.

 Arup’s deep knowledge of low-carbon design also means that we can help private companies to re-focus their business strategies to become more in-line with the conversations that cities are having.

 City Mayors can deliver or influence just over half of the savings needed to put cities onto the right trajectory.
 They cannot do it all alone.
-Cities must collaborate with partners in the private sector to leverage the knowledge, finance and innovations that will be fundamental to achieving their goals.” ” Paula Kirk Director, Carbon and Climate Change
+Cities must collaborate with partners in the private sector to leverage the knowledge, finance and innovations that will be fundamental to achieving their goals.” ” Paula Kirk Director, Climate and sustainability

 Future of cities

 Eleven years since the C40 group was established, it has grown to over 80 members, and are already working to reduce their collective carbon emissions by a total of more than 3 gigatonnes by 2030.